-You live in Summerville, SC and your daughter has graduated from high school and is off the college in a few weeks.
-You are helping her pack clothes, computers, etc. and remember the recent fire in downtown Charleston that destroyed the home where several college students were living.
+You live in Summerville, SC and your daughter has graduated from high school and is off for college in a few weeks.
+You are helping her pack clothes, computers, etc., etc. and remember the recent fire in downtown Charleston that destroyed the home where several college students were living.
 The students lost everything they owned.
 You start asking questions.

 Do I need to buy an insurance policy for my daughter while she is at school?